Updating your kitchen cabinets couldn't be easier with these inexpensive cosmetic miracles.

-Knobs and pulls are kitchen jewelry that can dress cabinets up.
+Knobs and pulls are kitchen jewelry that can upgrade kitchen cabinets.
 Note that cabinet hardware can get very fancy and expensive — costing $30 and up for a single ornate knob.
-But you’ll get a huge bang for a few bucks by buying 10-packs of simple, contemporary hardware at big box stores for less than $20 (that’s $2 a knob!).
+But you’ll get a huge bang for a few bucks by buying 10-packs of simple, contemporary hardware at big box stores for about $20 (that’s $2 a knob!).

-To save time and money, replace 1-hole hardware with 1-hole upgrades; 2-hole with 2-hole.
+To save time and money, replace one-hole hardware with one-hole upgrades; two-hole with two-hole.
 That way, you won’t need to drill or patch.

-Painting cabinets yourself is cost-effective — a few gallons of paint, sandpaper, cleaner — but the process is time-intensive.
-You can paint most cabinet surfaces, but proper prep is key to success.
-For laminate and melamine finishes, be sure to rough up the surface with 150-grit sandpaper, and apply a good bonding primer before topping it off with the color of your choice.
+Painting cabinets yourself is cost-effective: a few gallons of paint, sandpaper, cleaner.
+But the process is time-intensive.
+You can paint most cabinet surfaces, but proper prep is key.
+For laminate and melamine finishes, be sure to rough up the surface with 150-grit sandpaper and apply a good bonding primer before topping it off with the color of your choice.

 - Lighter-colored paints will make your kitchen seem bigger.